 Methods: This study utilized quasi experimental pre and post-test one group design.
-Population of these study 70 elementary students As part of our website we use cookies to provide you with services at the highest level, including in a manner tailored to individual needs.
-Oscillation of these study 70 elementary students in Soviet level, including in a manner tailored to individual needs.
-Using the site without changing the settings for cookies results in saving them in your device.
-You can change cookies' settings any time Results: Based on the results of differentiation with the students were part of the respondents' knowledge and attitudes before and after reproductive health education and provision of media (p=0.001).
+Population of these study 70 elementary students As part of our website we use cookies to provide you with services at the highest level , including in a manner tailored to individual needs .
+Soverhment ES: In Brees.
+Using the site without changing the settings for cookies results in saving them in your device .
+You can change cookies' settings any time Results: Based on the results of differentiation of differentiation of differentiation of the settings of the provide we have the respondents' knowledge and attitudes before and after reproductive health education and provision of media (p=0.001).